Johnny Polygon: 2011–2013: The Nothing

 In December 2012, MSN.com named Polygon one of the "Top 5 Artists Up-And-Comers You Should Know."
-On December 12, 2012 Polygon revealed he would be releasing a project preceding the release of Pussy Gun.
+On December 12, 2012, Polygon revealed he would be releasing a project preceding the release of Pussy Gun.
 He stated the project would feature 7–12 brand new songs and would be released in early 2013, while announcing Pussy Gun for late 2013.

 On February 27, 2013, Polygon released The Nothing.
 The 12-track album was the product of collaborations with record producers Picnic Tyme, Daygee Kwia, ACDMY and Mateo.
 The album was co-produced, mixed and mastered by Manhattan-based record producer Alex Gruenberg.The Nothing was available for free download and later on March 4, 2013, for digital purchase.
 Melissa Pandika of OZY Media wrote The Nothing is "a kaleidoscope of psychedelic soundscapes laden with darkly personal rhymes, a laid-back flow — and an unexpectedly soulful, haunting falsetto."

 In March 2013, Polygon embarked on a U.S. national tour entitled Light Up The Night, which began in Tulsa at The Vanguard on March 20, with American hip hop group Pac Div.
 Polygon later announced he would be releasing an EP next.
 In January 2014, Polygon tweeted: "The new EP is shaping up beastly" and revealed he would premiere some new songs at his then-upcoming show in New York.
 A few days later he tweeted: "My next ep will be my last".
-On February 1, 2014, Polygon released a remix to the viral song "Versace", which he re-titled "Old Navy".
+On February 1, 2014, Polygon released a remix to the song "Versace", which he re-titled "Old Navy".

 2014–2016: Water Damage and I Love You, Goodnight.

 On March 23, 2014, Polygon unveiled a tentative track list for the new EP, when he posted a screenshot of it on Instagram, with the caption: "It's happening again.
 5 more and it's all yours.".
 Throughout May 2014, Polygon performed in New York City, to promote his upcoming project.
 On June 19, 2014, Polygon tweeted: "Droppin a new project next month.
 Touring it in august".
 On June 20, 2014, Polygon released a song titled "Never Too Old to Die Young", via independent online music store Bandcamp.
-On July 25, 2014 Polygon released "The Weather Report", another single via Bandcamp.
+On July 25, 2014, Polygon released "The Weather Report", another single via Bandcamp.
 On August 30, 2014, after releasing a single titled "The Fall", Polygon revealed his next project would be titled King of Ashes.
 On October 1, 2014, Polygon performed and premiered his song "Dead Meat", live in Cosmic Zoo studio, after a long conversation with Intuition, on the Kinda Neat podcast.
 On November 8, 2014, Polygon revealed he changed the title of his upcoming project and that it would no longer be an EP, but instead a full-length album.
 On December 21, 2014, Polygon announced he would release the album, now titled I Love You, Goodnight., after his website reaches 200 members.